Student Opportunities for Fall 2022

-The California-China Climate Institute is looking to hire multiple Graduate Student Researchers (GSRs) for Spring 2022 and beyond, to support policy research in the following areas:
+The California-China Climate Institute is looking to hire multiple Graduate Student Researchers (GSRs) for Fall 2022 and beyond, to support policy research in the following areas:

-Appointments will require 4-8 hours of work per week.
+Appointments will require approximately 4-8 hours of work per week.

 Tasks may include: